Pip the Pansy at AthFest in Athens, Georgia

 5 Can't-Miss Summer Music Festivals

 It's hotter here.
 But so is the music!
 Georgia is where the festival season lasts year-round.
 From the heat of the night to the dog days of summer, music never sleeps in this state.
-So use these summer days to fill your odometer with miles of music festival experiences found throughout our regions.
+So use these summer days to fill your odometer with miles of music festival experiences.

 Tunes from the Tombs, June